 The castle has a unique triangular ground plan.
 The castle’s turbulent history owes much to its proximity to England which brought it into the brutal cross-border conflicts and you can enjoy a fascinating siege warfare exhibition complete with reconstructions of medieval siege engines.

 Located next to the River Dee, Threave Castle is a 14th century that was originally built for the Black Douglases.
 At 30m high, it is quite a daunting fortress which will have withheld of countless attacks.
 Equally impressive is the artillery fortification on the site, which famously kept James II at bay during a heavy attack.

-Threave Castle is not the most accessible castle in the list by any means – the best way to reach the castle is by boat.
+Threave Castle is not the most accessible of Scottish castles in the list by any means – the best way to reach the castle is by boat.
 There is a small gravel car park on site where the boats are, but it has no accessible bays marked out which makes it very difficult for disabled visitors.
 The castle would definitely be regarded as ‘ruined’ however much of the building is still intact, and the location alone makes it well worth a visit.